 Disney hangover. (yes, that’s a real thing and you know that if you’ve ever taken children to Disney)

-One activity I’ve really really missed is making cookies with the kids.
-It was a great bonding time and an easy way to for them to feel included in my world and learn something about cooking.
+One activity I’ve really really missed, however, is making cookies with my kids.
+That has been a great way for us to bond and an easy way to for them to feel included in my world and learn something about cooking.

 Knowing those chocolate chips were waiting to be baked, I decided to try my hand at a keto chocolate chip cookie.
-This recipe is as simple as they come.
-Essentially, I just swapped white flour for almond flour.
-I was hesitant that the texture would be grainy but I was pleasantly surprised to find they were not!
+Essentially, I just swapped white flour for almond flour and kept the remaining ingredients the same as you’d see in any other (keto or not) chocolate chip cookie recipe.

-Bottom line…if you want an authentic chocolate chip cookie that is grain free, gluten free, sugar free, and low carb then file this recipe into your recipe book!
+Bottom line…if you want an keto chocolate chip cookie that tastes just like the ones mom used to make, then file this recipe into your recipe book!
 (Are those still a thing?)

-And hey, will you do me a favor?
-If you love these cookies as much as I did, will you hit the little “pin” button and leave a comment below for all of the other readers who wonder if these really taste as good as they look?
-I’d be so grateful!
-XOXO
+If you love these cookies as much as I did, will you hit the little “pin” button or leave a comment below for all of the other readers?

 - 2 cups almond flour